jigaowan/mcp-nixos/README.md

 ---

-_Created by James Brink and maintained by masochists who enjoy Nix._
+_Created by James Brink and maintained by masochists who enjoy Nix and async/await patterns._

 _Special thanks to the NixOS project for creating an OS that's simultaneously the best and worst thing ever._